FOREX-Dollar index edges up, but poised for losing month

 On Thursday, the BOJ kept monetary policy unchanged as expected, but offered its most optimistic assessment of the economy in nine years, signalling its confidence that a pick-up in overseas demand will help sustain an export-driven recovery.

-Japanese economic data released early in the session showed Japan's core consumer prices rose at a slower than expected pace in March from a year earlier, but they posted their third straight month of increase, driven by rising energy costs.
+Japanese economic data released early in the session showed Japan's core consumer prices rose at a slower than expected pace in March from a year earlier, government data showed on Friday, but posted their third straight month of increase, driven by rising energy costs.

-Later in the global session, investors will get a first look at the preliminary estimate for U.S. gross domestic product in the first quarter.
-Economists polled by Reuters expected an increase of 1.2 percent, and any downside surprise would likely pressure U.S. Treasury yields and the dollar.

-The yield on benchmark 10-year Treasury notes stood at 2.292 percent in Asian trading, not far from its U.S. close of 2.296 percent on Thursday.

-The dollar was steady against the Swedish crown at 8.8374 crowns per dollar, after it jumped on Thursday in the wake of a decision by Sweden's Riksbank extended its bond-buying.
-The central bank also predicted its first interest rate hike in mid-2018, later than previously projected.
+The dollar was steady against the Swedish crown at 8.8422 crowns per dollar, having jumped on Thursday after Sweden's Riksbank extended its bond-buying and predicted its first interest rate hike in mid-2018, later than previously projected.
 (Reporting by Tokyo markets team; Editing by Sam Holmes)

 LONDON European shares slid in thin trade on Friday as shares in energy firms and banks dropped, ending a lackluster week relatively little changed.